Skip to main content

 Security and networking

-Recommended functionality to explore as you scale:
+Explore the following recommended functionality as you scale:

 • VPCs: Virtual Private Clouds isolate clusters and control traffic.
 Use custom VPCs for multi-cluster communication, peering, or on-premises connectivity.